Master's Degree in Environmental Management

 Global Fellows in Marine Conservation (Summer)

-The Duke University Marine Lab's Summer Program focuses on principles necessary for the conservation and preservation of coastal and ocean environments during an intensive 5-week summer session.
-This program is an opportunity for international students and international professionals at any level to think about conservation biology and policy in an environment full of students, faculty and practitioners grappling with the same issues.
-The focus is on interdisciplinary problem solving using biophysical and social science to address real world environmental problems.
+The Duke University Marine Lab's Global Fellows in Marine Conservation summer program is an intensive 5-week summer session for international students and international professionals at any level to think about conservation biology and policy in an environment full of students, faculty and practitioners grappling with the same issues.
+The program is focused on interdisciplinary problem solving using biophysical and social science to address real world environmental problems.

 Tuition & Fees